OrsoEric/HOWTO-7900XTX-Win-ROCM/README.md

 python3 ComfyUI/main.py
 ```

 This finally gets Comfy UI to launch.
-Go to the browser in your host machine, and you should see Comfy UI
+Go to the browser in your host machine, and you should see Comfy UI.

+NOTE: Look at the WSL2 command line and wait until it's done loading all modules before clicking "Queue" to run a generation.

 ```
 To see the GUI go to: http://127.0.0.1:8188